hazur84/OptiMacDualXeon-T7600/README.md

 ## Introduction:

-This Workstation for extreme application used to be a Beast with Dual CPUs and a lot of of RAM (64 GB), I Know it is now normal to get that much cores in a Desktop but it is still a very decent machine for me (As a Programmer), and I thought it would be a good idea to Install MOJAVE MacOS 10.14.6 as the Daily Driver, also
+This Workstation for extreme application used to be a Beast with Dual CPUs and a lot of of RAM (64 GB), I Know it is now normal to get that much cores in a Desktop but it is still a very decent machine for me (As a Programmer), and I thought it would be a good idea to Install MOJAVE MacOS 10.14.6 as the Daily Driver also.

 It is faster than the most expensive mac pro, with a 2x1 TB raid drive speed of over 350mb/s, along with 250mb/s read write speed, and a ssd for system and applications, is configured to work with the most demanding video files, Ultra-performance video editing 3D sound system.